Badiotites

 Badiotites is a genus of extinct ammonoid cephalopods belonging to the ceratitid family Badiotitidae.
-It was previously included with Lecanites in the Lecanitidae, a family formerly of the Clydonitaceae but reassigned by Tozer (1981) to the Danubitaceae.
-The Badiotitidae is included in the Ceratitaceae.
+It was previously included with Lecanites in the Lecanitidae, a family formerly of the Clydonitoidea but reassigned by Tozer (1981) to the Danubitoidea.
+The Badiotitidae is included in the Ceratitoidea.

 Badiotites is evolute, compressed, and discoidal, with sigmoidal ribs, an acutely rounded venter, and a goniatitic suture.
 It differs from Lecanites in that Lecanites is essentially smooth.